-Standardizing the format of Provincial/Territorial HRAs is expected to facilitate cross-issue and cross-jurisdiction analyses of Canadian health reforms.
-The Editors recognize that there are regional differences in policy-making processes and in what information may be accessible to policy researchers (e.g., with respect to policy instruments and implementation or communication plans).
-In addition, evaluations may be wanting.
-Please attempt, however, to write to as many of the sections outlined below as possible, explaining where appropriate why information is unavailable (e.g., evaluations have yet to be carried out because it is too early to see expected outcomes).
+Standardizing the format of Provincial/Territorial HRAs is expected to facilitate cross-issue and cross-jurisdiction learning about health reform in Canada.
+The Editors recognize that there are regional differences in policy-making processes and in what information may be accessible about the policy-making process.
+In addition, evaluations may be wanting, particularly for recent reforms.

 Title: If possible, lead with an action verb.

-Abstract: The abstract should be seven sentences, respectively summarizing the seven sections within the report.
+Abstract: The abstract should be no more than 200 words in length and summarize why the reform was important to undertake, what happened, and with what impact or anticipated impact.
 It is a goal of the journal to make abstracts available in both official languages.
 Authors are asked to provide an abstract in both English and French.
-If you have a concern about the two languages requirement, please feel free to email us at this address: email@example.com.
+If you have a concern about the two languages requirement, please feel free to email us at: firstname.lastname@example.org.

 Keywords: Authors should provide 3-10 keywords that best describe their submission.